Fully Automated Migration from Cin7 Omni to Cin7 Core with LinkToAny

 Ready to explore iPaaS solutions?
 Start by identifying the apps you already use and where data silos are slowing you down.
 From there, look for an iPaaS platform that offers the right connectors, automation features, and scalability.

-Viggy Mokkarala joins LINK!’s advisory board
+Viggy Mokkarala joins LinkToAny!’s advisory board

-Viggy Mokkarala joins LINK!’s advisory board
+Viggy Mokkarala joins LinkToAny!’s advisory board

 Viggy Mokkarala is a seasoned executive with expertise in strategic growth, corporate acquisitions, and marketing.
 As Managing Partner at MVV Strategic Partners, he drives business strategy and expansion.
 Previously, as EVP at Envestnet Asset Management, he led the acquisition of 17+ firms over a decade.
 With leadership roles at SpecialtyMD.com, Applied Materials, and Silicon Graphics, Viggy brings decades of experience in business development and innovation.